MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-link.md

 For an overview of which link types to use and link-related capabilities, see [Linking, traceability, and managing dependencies](../queries/link-work-items-support-traceability.md).
 In general, we recommend you follow these guidelines:

 - For work items that appear on your backlogs, both product and portfolio, use the **Parent** and **Child** link types to create a hierarchy and group work.
 To quickly link many backlog work items within a hierarchy, see [Organize your backlog, map child work items to parents](organize-backlog.md).
 - When linking work items with **Parent** and **Child** link types, avoid nesting work items of the same type.
 While the system allows you to nest work items of the same type--such as, linking bugs to bugs or bugs to user stories when tracking both types on your product backlog--it can cause problems.
 For example, drag-and-drop of work items on a backlog or display of items on a Kanban board may not work.
-To learn more, see [Fix display, reordering, and nesting issues](resolve-backlog-reorder-issues.md).
+For more information, see [Fix display, reordering, and nesting issues](resolve-backlog-reorder-issues.md).
 - To track dependencies of work items, use the **Predecessor** and **Successor** link types.
 - For all other general tracking purposes, use the **Related** link type.